 11.3.1.5 Consequences for Failure to Post

-The failure by a Scheduling Coordinator requesting long-term to timely post the Long-Term Wheeling Through Financial Security required by this Section will constitute grounds for termination of the requesting Scheduling Coordinator’s Long-Term Wheeling Through Service Agreement.
+The failure by a Scheduling Coordinator requesting a long-term Wheeling Through Priority to timely post the Long-Term Wheeling Through Financial Security required by this Section will constitute grounds for termination of the requesting Scheduling Coordinator’s Long-Term Wheeling Through Service Agreement.

 11.3.2 Third Posting

-After the second posting for a Queue Cluster has been made but no later than the start of Construction Activities for Network Upgrades on behalf of the Scheduling Coordinator requesting long-term whichever is earlier, the requesting Scheduling Coordinator will modify the Long-Term Wheeling Through Financial Security instrument posted pursuant to Section 11.3.1.
+After the second posting for a Queue Cluster has been made but no later than the start of Construction Activities for Network Upgrades on behalf of the Scheduling Coordinator requesting a long-term Wheeling Through Priority, whichever is earlier, the requesting Scheduling Coordinator will modify the Long-Term Wheeling Through Financial Security instrument posted pursuant to Section 11.3.1.

 11.3.2.1 Network Upgrades